JeanKossaifi/Report/Tests/Test_ISTA.rst

 However, this version has the advantage to be monotone.
 Thus, it is practical to test the prox functions as well as the sub-functions.

+Hence these tests to check the correctness of all the sub-functions used.

 Loading iris dataset
 ====================